rkapl123/DBAddin/docs/DBModif.md

 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
 Deleting rows is done with the special context menu item "delete Row" (or pressing Ctrl-Shift-D).
 This mode is the basis for DBSheets, a specific usage of DBMappers.
 *   Ignore data errors: replace excel errors like #VALUE! with null on updating/inserting.
 Otherwise an error message is passed and execution is skipped for that row.
 *   Auto Increment: Allow empty primary column values (only for a single primary key!) in use with tables that have the IsAutoIncrement property set for this primary column (typically because of an identity specification for that column in the Database).
-*   Create CB: create a command-button for the DB Sequence in the current Worksheet (max.
-10 buttons are possible per Workbook).
+*   Create CB: create a command-button for the DB Sequence in the current Worksheet.
 *   Hyperlink: click on it to highlight/select the DB Mapper area.

 You can always edit these parameters by selecting a cell in the DB Mapper area and invoking the context menu again.